anubav/edl/README.md

 In this course, we will undertake a critical examination of some of the bold epistemological claims that have been made on behalf of deep neural networks.
 To what extent can deep learning be represented within the framework of existing theories of statistical and causal inference, and to what extent does it represent a new epistemological paradigm?
 Are deep neural networks genuinely theory-neutral, as it is sometimes claimed, or does the underlying architecture of these systems encode substantive theoretical assumptions and biases?
 Without the aid of a background theory or statistical model, how can we, the users of a deep neural network, be in a position to trust the reliability of its predictions?
 In principle, are there any cognitive tasks with respect to which deep neural networks are incapable of outperforming human expertise?
 Do recent developments in artificial intelligence shed any new light on traditional philosophical questions about the capacity of machines to act intelligently, or the computational and mechanistic bases of human cognition?

+## Instructions for Accessing the Course Files

+All course materials (including the course syllabus, assigned readings, and the class lecture notes) are available for download through [UChicago Canvas](https://canvas.uchicago.edu/).

 ## Instructions for Accessing the Code Notebooks

 ### Manual Download and Local Installation of Dependencies